 Pineapple fried rice (Khao op sapparot in Thai) is one of my favourite Thai dishes, and very easy to make.
 The bright yellow hue and pineapple bowl gives a cheerful tropical and sunny vibe to the dish.
 As a short cut, you can buy sliced pineapple from the fruits stall or use canned pineapples; but if you use a whole fresh pineapple, you will be rewarded with a beautiful pineapple bowl to serve this dish in, and bonus points for not needing to wash the bowl afterwards!
 While this dish needs some preparation time, the cooking is relatively quick (under 15 minutes).
 It makes for both a great one-dish meal or the perfect side-dish for any Thai-themed meal.

-Diced the following to bite-sized pieces: 6 prawns (shells & veins removed), 100g boneless chicken and 100g pineapple.
-Marinade chicken with 1/2 tsp sesame oil, 1/4 tsp light soy sauce and some white pepper.
+Diced the following to bite-sized pieces: prawns (shells & veins removed), boneless chicken and pineapple.
+Marinade chicken with sesame oil, light soy sauce and white pepper.

-Heat 2 tbsp oil and a small knob of butter in wok, stir fry shallot and garlic for about 30 seconds or until the shallots start to soften.
+Heat oil and butter in wok, stir fry shallots and garlic until the shallots start to soften.
 Add shrimp paste, stir fry for about 1 minute until you smell the pungent aroma.

-Add rice and pour the sauce (step 1) over.
+Add rice and pour the sauce over.
 Stir fry until the rice grains are dry and evenly-coated in the sauce.
-Add pineapple, 2 tbsp cashew nuts and 2 tbsp raisins; stir fry for another minute or two.
+Add pineapple, cashew nuts and raisins; stir fry for another minute or two.
 Season to taste.

 Ladle pineapple rice to serving bowl and garnish with meat floss, chilli and coriander.